 Eligibility.
 The Plan provides for the granting of awards to such employees of the Company, its subsidiaries and its affiliates as the committee administering the Plan, which is currently the Compensation Committee, may select from time to time.
-In addition, awards may be granted to directors who currently are not receiving compensation as officers or employees of the Company or any of its affiliates ("Non-Employee Directors").
-As of the Record Date, 5,652 employees and 6 non-employee directors were eligible to participate in the Plan.
+In addition, awards may be granted to directors who currently are not receiving compensation as officers or employees of the Company or any of its affiliates ("Non-Employee Directors") or consultants.
+As of the Record Date, approximately 5,700 employees, 6 non-employee directors and 1 consultant would be eligible to participate in the Plan.

 Types of Awards.
-Awards under the Plan may be made in the form of (i) incentive stock options ("ISOs"), which are designed to satisfy the applicable requirements set forth in Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), (ii) non-qualified stock options ("NQSOs"), which are not intended to satisfy such requirements (ISOs and NQSOs are collectively referred to as "Options"), (iii) stock appreciation rights, either granted in tandem with an Option or independent of any Option (collectively, "SARs"), (iv) restricted stock, (v) unrestricted stock and (vi) restricted stock unit Awards ("Restricted Stock Units" and, collectively with all other award types, "Awards").
+Awards under the Plan may be made in the form of (i) incentive stock options ("ISOs"), which are designed to satisfy the applicable requirements set forth in Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), (ii) non-qualified stock options ("NQSOs"), which are not intended to satisfy such requirements (ISOs and NQSOs are collectively referred to as "Options"), (iii) stock appreciation rights ("SARs"), (iv) restricted stock, (v) unrestricted stock and (vi) restricted stock unit Awards ("Restricted Stock Units" and, collectively with all other award types, "Awards").

 Available Shares.
 The shares available for issuance under the Plan may be authorized but unissued shares or shares held in the Company's treasury account or a combination thereof.
-Prior to the Amendment, an aggregate of 6,565,000 shares have been approved under the Plan, of which 1,760,441 remained available as of January 31, 2021.
+As of March 31, 2022, an aggregate of 8,565,000 shares had been approved under the Prior Plan, of which 612,251 remained available.
 Generally, shares subject to an Award that remain unissued upon expiration or cancellation of the Award become available for other Awards under the Plan, as will shares that are used to satisfy an Option exercise price or that are withheld from payment of an Award to satisfy applicable tax withholding requirements, subject to the terms of the Plan.
-As of January 31, 2021, 1,762,302 shares were subject to outstanding Awards that could be forfeited or otherwise become available.
+As of March 31, 2022, 4,022,571 shares were subject to outstanding Awards that could be forfeited or otherwise become available under the Plan.